gulgul-04/NDVI_analysis/README.md

 # NDVI Time Series Analysis

 This repository provides code and tools for processing and analyzing NDVI time series data for crop phenology and remote sensing studies.
-It addresses gaps in satellite vegetation indices (due to clouds or missing data) by allowing you to mask periods and apply gap-filling techniques such as cubic spline and linear interpolation.
+It addresses gaps in satellite vegetation indices (due to clouds or missing data) by allowing you to mask periods and apply gap-filling techniques such as spline interpolation.

 **Code Structure:**
 - `main.py` — Orchestrates workflow